Documentation

 },

-When looking at the documentation, you'll notice that the exported block's name is merely rich-text, however Store Theme uses rich-text#block.
-This is due to the fact that we can use a # after the block's official name to easily identify when inserting it in our theme's code, thereby better organizing the theme itself.
+To check the available props of the app behind the rich-text block, see the Configuration section within the Rich Text app documentation.
+Note that the exported block's name is simply rich-text, whereas Store Theme uses rich-text#block.
+This is because you can use a # symbol after the block's official name to easily identify it when inserting it into the theme's code and better organize the theme.

-All the props available to configure a block can be found in the documentation of its exporting app or in the block's own documentation (if it exists).
+All the props available to configure a block can be found in the documentation of its exporting app or in the block's own documentation (if applicable).

 _10